thoughtspot/thoughtspot.github.io/_admin/data-modeling/edit-model-file.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-Properties of your data such as Column Names, Column Visibility, Column and Data Definition, Column Rank, etc. are defined in the modeling file.
-Use the model file when you want to edit many of these settings.
+When you load data, ThoughtSpot has defaults for data modeling metadata.
+You change these defaults using the data modeling file if you have access to the **ADMIN > Data Management** page.
+Properties of your data such as **Column Names**, **Column Visibility**, **Column** and **Data Definition**, **Column Rank**, etc. are defined in the modeling file.

-{% include tip.html content="If you just want to make one or two quick changes, it will be faster to [Model data in the ThoughtSpot application](model-data-in-UI.html#) instead." %}
+{% include tip.html content="If you just want to change a subset of your data, use the [Change an table's data model](model-data-in-UI.html#) instead." %}

 ## Overview of the modeling process

 The data formats you use in your system are controlled by the modeling file, an Excel file.
-Data modeling is a three steps process where you download the model file, edit it, and upload your changes back into the system.
+To make these changes you download the model file, change the model, and upload your changes back into the system.

-You can edit the data modeling file using Microsoft Excel, vi/vim, or a compatible tool.
 In each row of the modeling file, all the data properties corresponding to a column from your data are listed.
 You can modify many of these properties by typing in the new value.
 Remember these important guidelines when editing the model file:

 -   Do not modify any value in a column which contains **DoNotModify** in the field under the column heading.
--   Make sure to keep the file in the same format as it had when you downloaded it (CSV text file).
+-   Make sure to keep the file in the same format as it had when you downloaded it.

 ## Download the model file

 Before you can make changes to the model file, you need to download it.
-Then you can edit it using Microsoft Excel, vi/vim, or a similar text editing tool.
+Then, you  edit it using Microsoft Excel, vi/vim, or a similar text editing tool.

 First, you'll download the model file, and then make changes to the appropriate [Data modeling settings](data-modeling-settings.html#).
 To obtain the model file: